Mssjim/discord-server-mirror/README.md

 ## How to use
 • Join with the same account on both servers.
 (You can use more than one account if you want)
 • Get one channel id from each server. ("Read" and "Write" channels)
-• Edit "settings.json" with your account token and channel ids.
+• Add your account token and channels IDs to "settings.json" file.
-• Run `npm install` or `yarn install` to install dependencies.
-(You can also run the `setup.bat` file if you are on Windows)
+• Run the `start.bat` or `start.sh` file, at Windows or Linux, respectively.

+Or run the bot manually:
-• Run the bot with `npm start` or `yarn start`.
-(You can also run the `start.bat` file if you are on Windows)
+> • Running `npm start` or `yarn start` to update dependencies and start the bot.
+> • Or do by yourself using `npm i` or `yarn` to install dependencies and `node main.js` to start the script.

 ## Settings
 You can edit the settings.json file with your personal preferences.